mfep/exercise-timer/README.md

 $ flatpak install --user org.gnome.{Sdk,Platform}//47 org.freedesktop.Sdk.Extension.{rust-stable,llvm18}//24.08
 ```

 4. Clone the current repository.
+Be aware that the binary assets are hosted in git LFS. **git LFS must be installed on the system to perform a proper checkout!**

 ```bash
 $ git clone https://github.com/mfep/exercise-timer.git